Blow to Roche's cancer immunotherapy prospects as 2nd trial fails | Health

 Blow to Roche's cancer immunotherapy prospects as 2nd trial fails

-The development of new cancer immunotherapy pioneered by Roche was thrown in doubt on Wednesday when its drug tiragolumab failed to slow the progression of lung cancer in a second trial.
+Some cancer types, however, exploit TIGIT to grow unnoticed by cell-killing immune cells.
+A similar mode of action is behind a blockbuster class of immune drugs known as PD-1 and PD-L1, such as Merck & Co's Keytruda and Bristol-Myers Squibb's Opdivo.

-The development of new cancer immunotherapy pioneered by Roche was thrown in doubt on Wednesday when its drug tiragolumab failed to slow the progression of lung cancer in a second trial.
-In a study, a combination of tiragolumab and Roche's established Tecentriq drug did not reduce the rate of disease progression in newly diagnosed cases of advanced non-small cell lung cancer when compared to a comparative group of patients on Tecentriq only.
+The development of new cancer immunotherapy pioneered by Roche was thrown in doubt on Wednesday when the drug, tiragolumab, failed to slow the progression of lung cancer in a second trial.
+In a study, a combination of tiragolumab and Roche's established Tecentriq drug did not slow disease progression in newly diagnosed cases of advanced non-small-cell lung cancer when compared with patients on Tecentriq only, the company said.

+That was after tiragolumab in March failed to slow the progression of a different, more aggressive form of lung cancer.
+Roche shares were seen 2.2% lower in bank Julius Baer's pre-market trading.

 Bristol-Myers Squibb and Agenus Inc are collaborating on a drug under a May 2021 partnership.
 Coherus BioSciences in January exercised an option to license a drug candidate by Shanghai Junshi Biosciences for the U.S. and Canadian markets.